 Our expectation is that Disneyland Resort will eventually expand Early Entry in a similar fashion, but not to that extreme.
 It’s likely that guests of the 3 on-site hotels won’t even come close to fully utilizing the parks during the 30-minute head start, and Disneyland management will want to expand the offering to other guests to incentivize sales of more vacation packages or tickets.
 That’s just a guess, though.

 Ultimately, that’s everything you need to know about Early Entry at Disneyland and Disney California Adventure.
 We will undoubtedly be updating this strategy guide several times in the coming months, as we already have hotel stays booked to test drive this new perk and formulate specific strategy.
 Stay tuned–we’ll continue to cover all of the important Disneyland planning details and also share Early Entry photo reports from our experiences with this new on-site hotel benefit!

 Thoughts on Early Entry at Disneyland and Disney California Adventure?
-Would you book a night or two at Grand Californian Hotel, Disneyland Hotel, and Paradise Pier Hotel in order to have access to this on-site perk?
+Would you book a night or two at Grand Californian Hotel, Disneyland Hotel, and Pixar Place Hotel in order to have access to this on-site perk?
 Excited to take advantage of this morning head start or think it’s too short to be useful?
 Disappointed about the eligibility rules or attraction lineups?
 Do you agree or disagree with our assessment?
 Any questions we can help you answer?
 Hearing your feedback–even when you disagree with us–is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!